 Improved Exam Paper Accessibility for Everyone

-The 2023 written exam papers will be easier to read, with minor changes to font size, spacing and alignment to meet accessibility requirements.
+From 2023, written exam papers are easier to read, with minor changes to font size, spacing and alignment to meet accessibility requirements.
 Having optimal layout of the content in exam papers benefits everyone sitting exams, as it easier to see and take in what the questions are asking.

 Adjustments and supports are available to assist students in particular circumstances.
 See: